 Alvar Aalto Week comes to Turku and Paimio in the last week of August, bringing with it an interesting programme filled with architecture, design and art.
 The week includes architecture and design exhibitions, lectures, discussion events and architectural tours to locations that are less frequently open.

 The heritage of architects Alvar Aalto (1898-1976) and Erik Bryggman (1891-1955), two contemporaries whose influence can be seen in both Paimio and Turku, is prominently featured in the events organised during the week.
 The events emphasise the special nature of these cities as homes of modern architecture and functionalism but also highlight them as cities that keep up with today’s developments in architecture.
-During Alvar Aalto Week, the Turku General Fair offers a unique opportunity to experience the Turku Fair of 1929 virtually.
+During Alvar Aalto Week, the Turku General Fair offers a unique opportunity to experience the Turku Fair of 1929 virtually in the exhibition Turun Messut 1929 & 2029.
 Aalto and Bryggman together designed the modern structures of the exhibition ground that attracted a lot of attention at the time.

 The central feature of Alvar Aalto Week in Paimio is naturally the Paimio Sanatorium designed by Aalto.
 A variety of themed tours and two exhibitions have been produced on the sanatorium’s fascinating cultural history.
 Valoa parantolassa (The Light in the Sanatorium) exhibition in the Paimio Electrical Museum takes the visitor time travelling to see the pioneering lighting solutions of the hospital building.
 Paimion parantolan huonekalut (The furniture of Paimio Sanatorium) in turn is on display in the exhibition set up at Paimio Town Hall.